mansoormalik/TaskScheduler/README.md

 A container running fluentd captures log events from the driver, master, and slave applications.
 All logs are stored in a JSON format.
 A sample log file is included in the github repository.

 The logs show:
-1. messages from the driver program (starting containers, mappings between container ids and nodes, nodes being killed, tasks statistics in mongodb)
+1. messages from the driver program (starting containers, mappings between container ids and nodes, nodes being killed, task statistics in mongodb)
-2. messages from the master (mappings of tasks and slaves)
+2. messages from the master (number of pending tasks in queue, assigning tasks upon requests from slaves)
 3. messages from slaves (starting tasks, completing tasks)

+For a production grade system, much more information would be included in the logs.
+In our case, the attributes in log messages were purposefully kept to a bare minimum so it would be bvious that the overall system was progressing in completing tasks despite failures of master and slave nodes.

 Testing
 -------
-The driver.py program has a rudimentary test loop which kills a node every 60 secs.
-The master is selected 1 out of every 4 kill operations.
-For the other 3 times, a random slave node is selected.
+The driver program has a rudimentary test loop which kills a node every 60 secs.
+The master is selected 1 out of every 4 times.
+A random slave node is selected the other 3 times.
+The driver program restarts a new master or slave node 30 seconds after killing it.